pbachu99/vagrant/devops/kubernetes_on_oracle_linux_8/README.md

-# Kubernetes Cluster setup on Centos8 with a base memory of 13 GB
+# Kubernetes Cluster setup on Oracle Linux 8 with a base memory of 13 GB
 ```
 Note:
 + It took nearly 20 Minutes with 13 GB Memory (Each Node with 4 GB of Memory)
-+ You can also spin up with 7 GB (Each Node with 2 GB of Memory), but takes time
++ You can also spin up with 7 GB (Each Node with 2 GB of Memory), but it takes time

 + This setup has token key generated and assigned for Nodes to join the Kubernetes Cluster
 + For any reason you could not start DNS Server Box once then the Kubernetes Cluster fails